DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 - 1) The number of tools on the current page and the total amount of tools matching your currently selected search filters (3)
 - 2) General search box.
-- 3) Search filters.
-By selecting one or more of these, only tools matching those specific categories are shown
+- 3) Facet search filters.
+By selecting one or more of these facets, only tools matching those specific facets are shown
 - 4) Alphabetical listing of all tools matching your selected search filters from (3)
 - 5) Page switcher, showing how many full pages are needed to show the listings in (4).